ToC

 • career changers

-Additionally, this CV layout can also work if you have less than 5 years of experience.
+Additionally, this CV format can also work if you have less than 5 years of experience.
 But if you have more than 5 years of experience, this type of CV might not provide enough detail to effectively showcase your skills and experience.

 If you’re writing a school leaver CV or a career change CV, keeping your information to one page helps you present an application filled with relevant details, rather than one with irrelevant information added just to fill two pages.